 Brigham Young’s Mariott School of Business is known for its rigorous programs and experimental curriculum.
 Plus, the BYU accounting program ranking has consistently been strong for several years.
 Therefore, a MAcc degree from BYU and a CPA certification could be a good step for your career.
 Or, you could think. about a CPA and MBA from BYU, too.

-The BYU school of accountancy is frequently ranked, and accounting BYU students usually have a strong showing at the CPA Exam.
+The BYU school of accountancy is frequently ranked, and accounting BYU students usually have a strong showing on the CPA Exam.
 For example, U.S. News and World Report proclaimed that BYU had the #2 accounting program in the country in 2021.
 And that’s just the beginning of a long list of BYU accounting rankings.
-The BYU CPA first time pass rate is ranked #4 right now, so BYU’s students seem to be well-prepared for the exam and careers as professional accountants.
+The BYU CPA first-time pass rate is ranked #4 right now, so BYU’s students seem to be well-prepared for the exam and careers as professional accountants.

 The BYU MAcc and MBA programs are on-campus.
 In fact, BYU online classes are only available through BYU-Idaho.
 However, that campus has a limited number of BYU online accounting courses through a Bachelor’s of Applied Business Management.

 The Rice University MBA ranking and MAcc ranking are consistently high.
 Why?
-Well, they place a strong emphasis on small class size and helping students excel in their careers after graduation.
+Well, they place a strong emphasis on small class sizes and helping students excel in their careers after graduation.

 Unlike some of the other best schools with CPA pass rates, Rice does not offer an undergraduate degree in business in accounting.
 Students, however, can minor in business.
 But after that, students can enroll in the Rice University Masters in Accounting (MAcc) or Rice University MBA programs.
 Although many CPA candidates choose the MAcc, the Rice MBA in accounting plus a CPA credential could still be a winning combination for you.

-The Rice Masters in Accounting program, however, really works hard to make sure it keeps its high CPA first time pass rate by school ranking.
-In fact, the Rice University Master in Accounting faculty boost they can prepare students to sit for the CPA Exam in just 10 months.
+The Rice Masters in Accounting program, however, really works hard to make sure it keeps its high CPA first-time pass rate by school ranking.
+In fact, the Rice University Master in Accounting faculty boosts they can prepare students to sit for the CPA Exam in just 10 months.
 And that’s impressive.